thuanmb/react-mapbox-gl-cluster/README.md

 # react-mapbox-gl-cluster

 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/thuanmb/react-mapbox-gl-cluster/blob/master/LICENSE)
 [![npm downloads](https://img.shields.io/npm/dm/react-mapbox-gl-cluster.svg)](https://www.npmjs.com/package/react-mapbox-gl-cluster)

 The `React` component of cluster layer in `mapbox-gl`.

-The cluster layer has some build-in actions as zoom in when click on a cluster or show spiderifier if clicked cluster contains the points at same location.
+The cluster layer has some build-in actions:

+1. Zoom in when click on a cluster.
+2. Show spiderifier when clicked on a cluster which contains the points at same location.

 This layer must be rendered inside `react-mapbox-gl` map.